-Technically, summer doesn't start until June 20.
+Technically, summer doesn’t start until June 21.
 But many people consider Memorial Day to be the unofficial start of the season.
-This year, we celebrate the holiday on May 30.
-Many families will heat up the grill, head to the beach or take in a big blockbuster movie.
-But Memorial Day has the word "memorial" in it for a reason.
+This year, we celebrate the holiday on May 28.
+Many families will heat up the grill or head to the beach.
+But Memorial Day has the word memorial in it for a reason.

 - Put flags or flowers on the graves of men and women who served in wars.

-- Fly the U.S. flag at half-staff until noon.
+- Fly the U.S. flag at half-mast until noon.

-- Participate in a National Moment of Remembrance at 3 p.m. local time.
+- Participate in the National Moment of Remembrance at 3 p.m. local time.